vegan in Singapore

 Genesis: A delicious restaurant serving vegan Asian and International cuisine.

-Hao Xiang Ju Cooked Food: This vegan food stall can be found in Chinatown and specializes in noodles, vegan plates and rolls.
+Hao Xiang Ju Cooked Food: This vegan food stall can be found in Chinatown and specializes in noodles, vegan plates, and rolls.

 Kampung Senang Eco Harmony Cafe: An eco-friendly establishment that’s both a restaurant and a health food store.